Scarygami/location-history-json-converter/README.md

 ##### csv
 Comma-separated text file with a timestamp field and a location field, suitable for upload to Fusion Tables.

+##### csvfull
+Comma-separated text file with all location information, excluding activities

+##### csvfullest
+Comma-separated text file with all location information, including activities

 ##### json
 Smaller JSON file with only the timestamp and the location.